swapnilrane24/UnityAssetBundle_Testing/README.md

 Experimenting with Asset Bundle in Unity

 # How It Works
-Provide the link of you AssetBundle.
+Provide the link of your AssetBundle in inspector field "pathURL" of LoadAssetBundle script.
 Used SpawnObj method on the Button to spawn the respective gameobject.

 # Note